The Booksellers Association of the United Kingdom & Ireland Limited

 The Composition of the Advisory Council

-The Advisory Council consists of the Officers and not fewer than 10 and not usually more than 20 members, nominated with regard to geography, size of business, type of business and the BA Group’s Diversity and Inclusiveness policy.
+The Advisory Council consists of the Officers and not fewer than ten and not usually more than twenty members, nominated with regard to geography, size of business, type of business and the BA Group’s Inclusiveness policy.

 Members of the Council would not normally serve more than two three-year consecutive terms.